WHATS HOT

 Working from home is a great option for parents who want to be able to spend more time with their children.
 With all of the advances in communication, working from home is a reasonable option for many people.
 This enables you to be available to your child, and still complete your work.

-Many companies allow their employees to work from home once or twice a week for a hours, as long as the rest of their work is being done from home.
+Many companies allow their employees to work from home once or twice a week for a few hours, as long as the rest of their work is being done from home.
 If you have a great proposal for how working from home could work for you, talk to your employer about it.
 You might be surprised at how open they are to the idea.

 Being a mother is a full-time job in and of itself, so it’s no surprise that working mothers have a lot on their plate.
 One issue that working mothers face is the gender pay gap.
-Although the situation is slowly changing, women often earn less than for doing the same job.
+Although the situation is slowly changing, women often earn less than men for doing the same job.

 As a working mother, it’s important to talk about your success and ask for pay raises and promotions when you think you deserve them.
 Although your company should pay you fairly for the work you do, sometimes it takes a little more effort to get the right compensation and recognition.